-Head of Department: Mrs Roberts
+Head of Department: Miss Baynham-Williams

-Drama Teachers: Mr M Aitchinson
+Drama Teacher: Mr M Aitchinson

 Performance is an integral part of all our lives and comprises television, theatre, computer games, radio, street entertainers and much more.
-Students are encouraged to recognise the variety of performance available and how it can influence us culturally and emotionally, both locally and in the wider community.
+Students are encouraged to recognise the variety of performances available and how it can influence us culturally and emotionally, both locally and in the wider community.

 Learning through Drama will develop transferable skills such as:

 - Team work